 Another important consideration is culture.
 We all have a sense of our own culture.
 It influences how we relate to others, our values, outlook on life, and priorities.
 Where we work has a culture of its own, and it is important that we feel comfortable with it.
-Understanding your own culture and that of where you would like to work can help you make good job choices.
+Understanding your own culture and that of where you want to work can help you make good job choices.

 People’s personal culture begins early in life and results from relationships with their family and the community in which they grew up.
-This includes the parent’s social-economic status, behaviors, and their attitudes about many aspects of their lives.
+This includes the parent’s social-economic status, behaviors, and attitudes about many aspects of their lives.
 Their community’s norms, customs, and ethnicity also affect their values.

 Other important considerations about an organization’s culture are its pace, interplay of its values, decision-making processes, and treatment of employees or members.
 These affect how an organization relates to the world and the dynamics of its operations.